tytydraco/yessleep/out/Im_a_physics_professor_I_was_hired_to_decode_equations_left_behind_at_a_string_of_crime_scenes_And_Im_terrified_by_what_they_might_mean.md

 “What makes you think that?”

 “He wrote us a letter.
-Apparently each death represents one of the 12 laws of physics.
+Apparently each death represents one of the 12 basic laws of physics.
 And after the 12th, he plans to disappear.”

 “Which laws are left?”